Statuses in Latin with translation. Quotes in Latin with translation

 24. “Mundus vult decipi, ergo decipiatur.”

-The world wants to be deceived, let it be deceived.
+The world wants to be deceived, so let it be deceived.

 Photo: pixabay